-Original Source: Bartonella quintana (B. quintana), strain JK56 was isolated in May 1995 from the blood of a patient in San Francisco, California, USA, who presented with bacillary angiomatosis subcutaneous nodules.1
+Original Source: Bartonella henselae (B. henselae), strain JK53 was isolated in January 2005 from a cutaneous bacillary angiomatosis lesion of a human patient with cutaneous angiomatosis and negative blood cultures in San Francisco, California, USA.1

-Comments: B. quintana, strain JK56 is part of a Bartonella Group Database Sequencing Project at the Broad Institute.2 The complete genome for B. quintana, strain JK56 is available (GenBank: AHPE00000000).
+Comments: B. henselae, strain JK53 is part of a Bartonella Group Database Sequencing Project at the Broad Institute.
+1.2 The complete genome for B. henselae, strain JK53 is available (GenBank: AHPI000000000).

 Bartonella spp. are fastidious, slow-growing, Gram-negative rods that are dependent on blood or hemin for growth.
 Bartonella exist in two niches - the gut of arthropod vectors and the bloodstream of the mammalian reservoir.
 They are incapable of living freely in the environment (with the exception of living in excreted feces from the arthropod vectors they reside in).3 Bartonella infection of the mammalian host occurs when the organisms gain entry through feces that is deposited at the site of an infected arthropod bite.
 The mammal then self-inoculates by scratching the bite.
-Well known human maladies that result from Bartonella spp. infection are Cat Scratch Disease (B. henselae, cat flea), Trench Fever (B. quintana, human body louse), and Carrión's Disease (B. bacilliformis, sandfly).
-Host specificity has been observed for Bartonella spp. when both arthropod and mammalian hosts are known.4 virulence factors include a type IV secretion system, a family of hemin binding protein and outer membrane adhesions.
-5,6
+Well known human maladies that result from Bartonella spp. infection are Cat Scratch Disease (B. henselae, cat flea), Trench Fever (B. guintana, human body louse), and Carrión's Disease (B. bacilliformis, sandfly).
+Host specificity has been observed for Bartonella spp. when both arthropod and mammalian hosts are known.4 virulence factors include a type IV secretion system, a family of hemin binding protein and outer membrane adhesions.^{5,6}

-In addition to Trench Fever, B. quintana infections cause endocarditis, bacillary angiomatosis-peliosis, and chronic bacteremia in humans and have been associated with subcutaneous and deep soft-tissue disease and lytic bone lesions.7-9
+In addition to Cat Scratch Disease, B. henselae infections cause bacillary angiomatosis-peliosis in humans and are also associated with lymph-node disease and parenchymal peliosis of the liver and spleen.7